hwborchers/ctv-optimization/README.md

 Applications in Optimization](#specific-applications-in-optimization), or [Multi-objective Optimization](#multi-objective-optimization).

-Packages are categorized in these sections.
+Packages are categorized according to these sections.
 Many packages provide functionality for more than one of the these subjects.
 E.g., mixed integer linear programming solvers typically offer standard linear programming routines like the simplex algorithm.
 Therefore please read the more detailed